emmagemal/DS-Efficient-Plots/README.md

 # Data Science Consistent, Effective & Efficient Plots for Scientific Papers

-## Data used for this tutorial is Windermere fish abundances from 1940-2012 © NERC - Centre for Ecology & Hydrology/ Freshwater Biological Association (FBA).
+## Data used for this tutorial is Windermere fish abundances from 1940-2012.
 The data was initially downloaded from [here](https://catalogue.ceh.ac.uk/documents/f3f3ba40-c655-4740-b9b4-ce77ab286fb0)
+#### © NERC - Centre for Ecology & Hydrology/ Freshwater Biological Association (FBA)

 You can check out the full tutorial online here: